Adlet92/Quantori_JS_school/README.md

 # Homework1.
-The aim of this project is to implement the Iphone 6 with HTML and CSS.
+The aim of this homework is to implement the Iphone 6 with HTML and CSS.